-Fast-forward to present day U.K and names like Stormzy, J Hus, Kojo Funds, Skepta, Stefflondon and Giggs are running the urban music scene.
-Although they each hold a forte in different genres, they all have in common genres influenced by beats, rhythms and styles derivative of Africa.
+Fast-forward to present-day U.K and names like Stormzy, J Hus, Kojo Funds, Skepta, Stefflondon and Giggs are running the urban music scene.
+Although they each hold forte in different genres, they all have in common genres influenced by beats, rhythms and styles derivative of Africa.

-Africa’s influence on UK music scene has not been secondary but also direct.
-With a large influx of WEST african expatriates into the UK in the late 80’s for work and study, a west African community was born in the UK, especially in London.
+Africa’s influence on the UK music scene has not been secondary but also direct.
+With a large influx of West African expatriates into the UK in the late ’80s for work and study, a west African community was born in the UK, especially in London.
 With the Ghanaians, Nigerians and other west Africans came the music, such as Burger highlife, Afrobeat and other modern African music forms.

 J Hus could easily be described as a major player in pushing British Afrobeats to the forefront.
 Songs such as spirit ’Spirit’ have hints of African drums and the beats echo traditional African rhythms.
 The Music video for the song is set in Ghana and captures locals showcasing African Culture while enjoying life and keeping their spirits high.
 Ghanaians who have seen the video will easily recognise a few favourite spots such as ‘Purple Pub’ in Osu.
 This highlights just how significant and influential African Culture has been and continues to be in The UK Music scene.
 From the rhythms of the music to the visuals, the influence is undeniable.
 On ‘Dun Talkin’ by Kojo Funds ft Abracadabra, the rhythms are a mixture of electronic and base instruments that create a heavy sound that is reminiscent of Afrobeats.
 Davido sampled part of the song in his hit song ‘Fall’ which further proves the cyclical effect of culture and Influence as artists take inspiration from each other and inject it into their various genres.